aureleq/pubnub-pycom-lightsensor/README.md

 The function will publish to channel `lightingAlerts` once the lux threshold has been reached 5 times in a row (10 lux considered as low light environment).
 PubNub fire() could also have been used but publishing on a channel is also relevant for subscribers not receiving SMS.

-Second function of the module also execute after publish but on channel `lightingAlerts`.
+Second function of the module also executes after publish but on channel `lightingAlerts`.
 It retrieves the clientId and sends a text message to the registered phone number.
 Content of the function is in file clicksendText.js.
 Enter your clicksend api key and phone number to complete it.
 You can create a free account on [ClickSend](https://www.clicksend.com).

 ## Demo